ACCTG 522 Assessment

 Required deliverable: Software deliverables using Alteryx and a short written written memo

-• The short memo requirement is a description of (i) each of the workflows use case, (ii) and the challenges you needed to overcome and how you solved them.
+• The short memo requirement is a description of (i) each of the workflows use case, (ii) and the challenges you needed to overcome and how you solved them, or what prevented you from solving them.

 • The Alteryx workflows in the challenge will largely use tools that you have been exposed to in prior classes, remember that if a tool is new to you, or you are unfamiliar with it, the Alteryx help for each tool will provide useful insights.